-Driven by wind and waves this organ creates notes at random.
-Despite the unpredictability of when notes are sounded, overall what is heard is surprisingly harmonious.
+Driven by waves this organ creates notes at random.
+Despite the unpredictability of the sounds, overall what is heard is surprisingly harmonious.
 This happens because the different organ pipes have been carefully tuned to only produce certain musical notes that sound good together .